pborreli/blog-4/content/posts/sudoku-solver-generator.md

 Once we reach 55 and above then the performance is completely unpredicatable, sometimes taking upwards of 10s of seconds (and even one run of over a minute) to complete while others still complete in well under a second.

-What do you find interesting about this data?
+If you want to take a look at the data yourself, you can find it [here](https://docs.google.com/spreadsheets/d/1WnUv8M5fGSgHpOvNJ31TUNfcTL-S_s3nTHo4QZqWAr8/edit?usp=sharing).
+What do you find interesting about it?
 Let me know on [Twitter](https://twitter.com/itchyankles)!